Katie Zelem: Angel City

 On 12 August 2024, Angel City announced the signing of Zelem on a contract through to the end of 2026.
 Zelem made her National Women's Soccer League debut for Angel City on 24 August 2024 in an away match against San Diego Wave, closing out the match to secure a 2–1 victory.
 Zelem recorded her first assist for Angel City on 12 October 2024, setting up former Manchester United teammate Christen Press' first goal since returning from a two-year ACL injury, in an 1–1 draw away against North Carolina Courage.

 On 25 April 2025, Zelem scored her first goal for Angel City during a 3–2 defeat to Orlando Pride.

 London City Lionesses

 Zelem, along with Angel City teammate Alanna Kennedy, transferred to newly-promoted Women's Super League club London City Lionesses on 27 August 2025.

+Loan to West Ham United

+On 23 January 2026, Zelem joined West Ham United on a loan deal, joining until the end of the 2025–26 season.
+She credited newly-appointed West Ham manager Rita Guarino as being a key factor in her desire to join the club, having previously played under Guarino during her time at Juventus.

+West Ham United

+On 22 May 2026, West Ham United announced that Zelem was making her loan move a permanent one, signing a three-year deal that would become effective from 1 July 2026.
+On 5 September that year, she was named as the team's new captain going into the 2026–27 season.

 International career

 Youth

 Zelem made her youth debut for England for the under-15s when she played against Netherlands in March 2010.
 In August 2013, Zelem was part of the England under-19 team who finished as runners-up to France at the UEFA Women's Under-19 Championship in Wales.

 In February 2014, Zelem was named in the England under-19 squad for the 2014 La Manga Tournament in March.
 In August, she represented England under-20 at the 2014 FIFA U-20 Women's World Cup in Canada.
 Coached by Mo Marley, Zelem was used as the playmaker of England's midfield.
 After draws with South Korea and Mexico, England failed to progress to the knock-out stage after being defeated by eventual finalists Nigeria 2–1 in the final group game.
 In July 2015, Zelem was named in the England under-19 squad for the UEFA Women's Under-19 Championship in Israel.
 England finished bottom of group B and did not progress.